sk2111/tech-docs/tech-docs/docs/tech/devops/Section 1/slide1.md

 1. Sits on top of raw hardware
 2. Slices CPU, RAM, Disk, Network & more
-3. Creates fully isolated environment
+3. Creates fully isolated environment & applications can be deployed inside them
 4. This environment maps to modern `Virtual Machines`

 ![Hypervisor](./assets/hypervisor.png)